Deposit Unlock scheme explained

 Any scheme that can help people buy a home with a small deposit is worth looking into.
 However, it’s important to think about the limitations too.
 These include:

-• Limited mortgage lender choice: At this early stage of the scheme, only three mortgage lenders are currently signed up.
+• Limited mortgage lender choice: At this early stage of the scheme, only a few mortgage lenders are currently signed up.
 This means buyers may not always get access to the best mortgage rates on the market.

 • New build premium: Beware the ‘new build premium’: lots of benefits of buying a new build disappear on the day you buy it as it is no longer ‘brand new’.
 And so, a one-year old property may fall in value as potential buyers consider other nearby new-builds.
 So our advice is, if you are buying a new-build, plan to live in it for the longer term.

-• Speak to a fee-free mortgage broker first: The Deposit Unlock scheme isn’t the only way to get a mortgage with a 5% deposit.
-95% mortgages are now more prevalent.
+The scheme isn’t the only way to get a mortgage with a 5% deposit.
+95% mortgages are now more prevalent after the government introduced the Mortgage Guarantee Scheme.
 And if you can’t get a 95% mortgage on a new build, why not consider buying an older property.
 If you go down this route you’ll have a much wider choice of property that you can buy and have access to a wider range of lenders too.
 So make sure you speak to a broker to explore your options.

-• Investigate other options: Buying on the open market, whether it’s a new build or older property, without the assistance of a scheme, is by far the best option as you’ll have access to the best mortgage deals.
+Also, buying on the open market, whether it’s a new build or older property, without the assistance of a scheme, is by far the best option as you’ll have access to the best mortgage rates.
 So if you are lucky and have access to the Bank of Mum and Dad or time to save a little longer, then explore those options as well.
 Or you may consider shared ownership or the First Homes Scheme.

-Get fee free advice on all your first time buyer mortgage options with our partners at L&C
+Get fee free advice on all your first time buyer mortgage options with mortgage brokers L&C

 Frequently Asked Questions